 John Sidney Widmer was registered as a first class passenger on the Valencia.
 He was on leave from the US navy and headed for Seattle.
 His body was never found.
 He is listed in United States navy records along with four other men who died on the Valencia.
 The record reads: Merchant ship SS Valencia wrecked on the west coast of Vancouver Island, British Columbia.
 Five personnel on leave were drowned: Ordinary Seaman John Finley, Coal Passer Harman Fisher, Ordinary Seaman Clyde William Knight, Ordinary Seaman Charles Uhler and Coal Passer John Sidney Widmer.
 23 January 1906.

-135 WILKINS, L. Bartender on the Valencia - LOST
+132. L. Wilkins, Bartender - LOST

-Wilkins was a bartender on the Valencia an was witnessed to be still on the ship when the last life raft left.
+L. Wilkins was the bartender on the Valencia an was witnessed to be still on the ship when the last life raft left.
 The Valencia collapsed into the see two hours later and all on board were flung into the sea and drowned.
+His body was never found.

-Wilson, a second class passenger on the Valencia was one of the ten men that set off on the first of two rafts that left the Valencia.
+W. Wilson, a second class passenger on the Valencia was one of the ten men that set off on the first of two rafts that left the Valencia.
 After about 10 hours on the raft, soaking wet with freezing seawater, Wilson leaped into the sea and drowned.
 He was the third man on the raft to die.
 Only four of the ten men that boarded the raft survived.
 Wilson’s body was later found and identified by Hancock, one of the raft survivors.
 A handkerchief was found on his body with the initial “W” worked into it with red silk.

-Harry Woolridge a passenger on the Valencia headed to Vancouver.
-The San Francisco Call on January 25th wrote, “There will be sincere mourning in the mining caps of Alaska when the news reaches them of the fate of Harry Woolridge, famed from Dawson to the Bering Sea for his remarkable coups on the faro table.
+“There will be sincere mourning in the mining caps of Alaska when the news reaches them of the fate of Harry Woolridge, famed from Dawson to the Bering Sea for his remarkable coups on the faro table.
 His regular vocation was that of gambling, and his daring and spectacular gaming with heaps of gold dust had won him high renown in the camps of the frozen north.
 The prestige he thus gained with the rugged miners, whose own lot is that of odds and chances, was added to by a warm personality, a generosity unstinted and an unquestioned reputation for being “on the square”.
 He was well along in the forties, his hair was tinged with gray and his appearance was that of a gentleman.
 Although most of his life had been spent among the rough places of the frontier and in the company of rough men, Woolridge remained always the genial, unobtrusive man of clean habits.
 Woolridge went to Dawson with the great rush of 1898, and it was in notable faro games during the first years of the remarkable camp that he achieved fame for big winnings and losings.
 His career was most spectacular, notwithstanding that his personality was modest.
 Woolridge has been spending the winter in San Francisco, and was on his way to Seattle for a stay of a month before starting for Fairbanks over the ice in March.”

-On February 9th, two weeks after the Valencia disaster The San Francisco Call ran a story, “FIND WOOLRIDGE’S BODY.
+“FIND WOOLRIDGE’S BODY.
 Remains of Thirty-Ninth Victim of Valencia Wreck Recovered.
 The body of a well dressed man has been picked up by an Indian on Long Beach, near Schooner Cove.
 Papers found in the pockets identify the corpse as that of Harry Woolridge, one of the victims of the Valencia.
 A Bible was found in his pocket, with the name inside.”

 **YUKER or YULER, C or E., Misspelled on Passenger List – See Uhler, Charles